ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Standard Plan
     - 24/7 access to technical support by email and phone
     - **Save** on montly cost
-- Professional Direct Plan.($1000/month, all supported)
+- Professional Direct Plan.($1000/month, all supported). response within 1 hour

 Billing accounts supported by the Azure portal
 - The Azure portal supports the Microsoft Online Services Program.
 This creates a separate billing account for the Microsoft Online Services Program when you sign up for Azure from the Azure website.
 For example, you can sign up for an Azure free account, a pay-as-you-go account, or sign up as a Visual Studio subscriber.